andrew/ultimate-awesome/README.md

 - [awesome-open-transport](https://github.com/pomodoren/awesome-open-transport) - Awesome resources for Open-Source and AI for Transport.
 - [awesome-raiden](https://github.com/raiden-network/awesome-raiden) - A curated list of resources, links, projects, tools and hacks on, for and around Raiden! .
 - [awesome-sdl](https://github.com/RobLoach/awesome-sdl) - Curated list of awesome libraries and bindings for SDL.
+- [awesome-sustainable-software](https://github.com/sandstorm/awesome-sustainable-software) - In this list, we want to collect links, resources, and tips towards sustainable software developent.
+We especially want to highlight practical real-world tips which are directly applicable in practice.
 - [awesome-data-science](https://github.com/sayantansatpati/awesome-data-science) - Laundry List of Data Science  / ML /AI resources available online.
 - [awesome-science-br](https://github.com/sciencepub/awesome-science-br) - Lista com canais, sites, podcasts, instituições e mídias relacionadas à divulgação científica no Brasil.
 - [awesome-itsi](https://github.com/sduff/awesome-itsi) - A collection of awesome resources for Splunk IT Service Intelligence.